 Traditional designs are applied at the henna booth in the bazaar (“charshija”) on the balcony

-Pesnopojka, Bulgarian women’s song with gadulka, a Bulgarian bowed fiddle, and tupan (or darabuka), a double sided drum
+Pesnopojka, Bulgarian women’s song with gadulka, a Bulgarian bowed fiddle, and tupan (also called daouli or davul), a double sided drum

 Balkan finger food, “meze”, is part of the deal Further Information